Pipas/LinuxConfig/README.md

 Do keep in mind that I'm not a Linux expert or claim to be one, what I'm most looking for in a distro is ease of use and maintainability so it might not be what you're looking for.

-I plan to maintain this repository for myself and things will be updated over time as I change my personal config, learn and discover new things.
+I plan to maintain this repository for myself and update it over time as I change my personal config, learn and discover new things.

 ### Community Update

-After initially writing this guide I've received suggestions and feedback that I would like to incorporate into it.
-To achieve this without deviating too much from the main goal of the project (to serve as a personal checklist) these suggestions will be marked with an icon (👥) and may not be used by me, personally.
+After initially writing this guide I've received suggestions and feedback that I would like to see incorporated.
+To achieve this without deviating too much from the main goal of the project (to serve as a personal checklist) these suggestions will be marked with an icon (👥) and may not be used by me personally.

 If you'd also like to contribute to this repository in any way or suggest something feel free to do so by submitting an [issue](https://github.com/Pipas/LinuxConfig/issues).